 Theology matters, and so does interpreting the Bible in the best way we know how.
 Christians often object to libertarianism on the basis of Romans 13 or Matthew 22 — that we should “submit to the powers that be” and “Render to Caesar what is Caesar’s.”
 Norman Horn’s widely-distributed exegeses on each of the above passages shows how these Scriptures do not simply mean that we must do whatever the state tells us to do.
 Click here for the paper on Matthew 4 and 22, and here for the paper on Romans 13.

-The content for this site is provided by authors and contributors from a spectrum of Christian beliefs, but all of us are committed to an ethic of non-aggression concordant with our Christian faith.
-The following contributors are the authors of the majority of the posts on this website or help direct LCI as an institution.
+LCI’s website content is provided by authors and contributors from a spectrum of orthodox Christian beliefs, and all are committed to an ethic of non-aggression concordant with our Christian faith.
 You will also see guest posts throughout the site.